spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 ### Agenda

 1. @joachimschmidt557: How exitlude jump relocations are implemented in the ARM backend.
-2. @andrewrk: temporarily regressing .zir parsing/emission in order to rework it to better fit into the design
+2. @andrewrk: (quick announcement) temporarily regressing .zir parsing/emission in order to rework it to better fit into the design
 3. @Snektron: Discuss SPIR-V architecture definitions.
 4. @max: Demo register allocation system
 5. @kubkon: Inside the linker: what is a `TextBlock` and how do we manage the free-lists?
 6. @kubkon: Pushing stage2 to its limits - demo!
+7. @andrewrk: Pitching my grand plan to make astgen emit ZIR that handles result locations optimally and solves cases like [this](https://gist.github.com/FireFox317/21a0109030491b3a81fe579b0052fe40).
+Goal is clean, maintainable compiler code with no hacks, as well as avoiding dead stores in the common cases, even in debug builds.

 ## 2021-01-14